In this article, we are going to write about the top best colleges in California.

 This means it’s one of those schools that are a little less popular than others but still have something to offer.

-The best thing about SJSU besides its large amount of alumni is their strong commitment to diversity.
+The best thing about SJSU besides its large amount of alumni is its strong commitment to diversity.

 However, if you’re looking for somewhere with people from different backgrounds then this might be your best bet!